Nazchanel/eshaniyer.com/resume.markdown

 ---

 ### ***Volunteer Experience:***
-* Was in the NJHS program in middle school
+* Was in the National Junior Honors Society (NJHS) program in middle school
 	* (2019) Volunteered at the Allen Elementary Art Night where I helped students in their art projects
 * Help run a Frisco ISD PTA fair, where I managed a bounce house and assisted vendors
 * Went to a March of Dimes event for Halloween and handed out candy and supported kids with special needs.
 Did this through Academic Decathlon.
+* Part of the National Honors Society (NHS) starting at 10th grade